zenml-io/zenml/docs/book/user-guide/starter-guide/fetching-pipelines.md

 As you can see from the diagram, there are many layers of 1-to-N relationships.

-Let us investigate how to traverse this hierarchy level-by-level:
+Let us investigate how to traverse this hierarchy level by level:

 ## Pipelines